marcteys/unityFaceTracking/README.md

 [FaceAPI](http://www.seeingmachines.com/product/faceapi/) is a powerfull real time 2D tracker.
 This software track the head-position in 3D providing X,Y,Z position and orientation coordinates per frame of video.
 Opentrack allow us to send this via the [UDP](http://fr.wikipedia.org/wiki/User_Datagram_Protocol) protocol, on the local server.
 The head position data is stored in the ram.
 With unity 3D, the script UDPRecieve read the bytes, and decode it from hexa to float.

+The UDPRecieve `c#` script is located in the Standard Assets folder, to be compiled before the `javascript` script.
+Buy doing this, we can make a gap between `c#` and `javascript`.

 ### To do